Wavechaser/NamiColor/README.md

 Like digital sensors, film is nothing but a device of acquisition.
 In either format, the acquisition device captures and transports a slice of the scene in an intermediate form.
 Given that this intermediate image retains enough resolution, dynamic range, and color, it grants the possibility of being transformed into any desired look.

 With that being said, film in and of itself, is not an end, but merely means to it.
-Obviously, different emulsions and different filmstocks can *influence* the final image, but should by no way, shape, or form *determine* your looks.
+Obviously, different emulsions and filmstocks can *influence* the final image, but should by no way, shape, or form *determine* your looks.

-To make film sufficiently workable in post, the scan needs to be transformed from transmission to density, and to have its channels aligned, all while maintaining scene-linearity.
+To make film sufficiently workable in post, the scan needs to be transformed from transmittance to density, and to have its channels aligned, all while maintaining scene-linearity.
 NamiColor is designed to do just that by acting as an ingest node for scanned film images.

-By linearizing film in the density domain, NamiColor also removes the guesswork in traditional workflows.
-There will be no more fiddling with finding the gray point.
+By linearizing film in the density domain, NamiColor also removes the guesswork in traditional workflows, especially finding gray points.
 Having Resolve as its host application also allows NamiColor to be extremely scalable, suitable for dealing with an obscene amounts of film scans.

 ## How NamiColor Works

-Film scanners (flatbed or camera) measure transmission, not directly density.
-To work in density domain, a log<sub>10</sub> scaling is required.
+Film scanners (flatbed or camera) measure transmittance, not directly density.
+To work in the density domain, NamiColor performs a log<sub>10</sub> on the input.

+Working in the density domain also significantly simplifies the channel alignment process.
 On most films' datasheets, you would usually find a characteristic curve like the one below.
 Note that the linear portion of each channel are in fact straight, and is only offset from each other by some amount in log<sub>10</sub> space.

-This is not the case in linear/transmission space.
+This is not the case in linear/transmittance space.
+The EOTF of each channel remain highly nonlinear, and is therefore very tricky to align.
+Conventional methods of channel alignment is essentially using gamma correction (power functions) to approximate logarithm maths.
+This could often be mathematically valid, but is undoubtly very finicky in practice.

+After the log<sub>10</sub> scaling, NamiColor aligns the RGB with shift and gain controls.
+This part is rather straightforward.
+After alignment, the output would approximately be Cineon Film Log, and is ready for any further color grading.

+There are no secret sauce to NamiColor's maths.
+All of what NamiColor does can potentially be approximated with Resolve's stock tools, but at the expense of using many more nodes, being more expensive to compute, and being a lot less flexible.
+One possible way of approximating NamiColor with stock tools could be performing input management with CSTs and LUTs, and then using LGG wheels to align each channel, should you lose your access to Resolve Studio or something.

 ## Using NamiColor